-The cost of education includes the yearly cost for full-time, three-quarter time, half-time and less than half-time tuition, fees, home maintenance living expenses, personal expenses, transportation, books and supplies.
-The following are estimated College costs at Nassau Community College for 2004-2005.
+The cost of education includes the yearly cost for full-time, there-quarter time, half-time and less than half-time tuition, fees, home maintenance living expenses, personal expenses, transportation, books and supplies.
+The following are estimated college costs at Nassau Community College for 2006-2007.